redhat-openstack/website/source/uncategorized/lbaas.html.md

 ### Installation

 The Neutron LBaaS extension can be enabled and configured by packstack at install time.
-To do so, use the --neutron-lbaas-hosts option to specify the IP address of that host that will run the LBaaS agent:
+To do so, use the --neutron-lbaas-hosts option to specify the IP address of the host that will run the LBaaS agent:

     # packstack --allinone --neutron-lbaas-hosts=192.168.1.10

 In the above example, packstack will do an all-in-one install on the local host, which has an IP address of 192.168.1.10.
 In the future it may be possible to have packstack install and configure the LBaaS agent on multiple hosts.
-For now, using the local host's IP address for the --neutron-lbaas-hosts option will configure LBaaS on our all-one-one deployment
+For now, using the local host's IP address for the --neutron-lbaas-hosts option will configure LBaaS on the all-one-one deployment.

 ### Configuration

-For LBaaS to be configure properly, various configuration files must have the following changes:
+For LBaaS to be configured properly, various configuration files must have the following changes.

 The service_provider parameter should be set in /usr/share/neutron/neutron-dist.conf: